Managed Type System Overview

 While metadata (such as the file formats described in the ECMA-335 specification) has a close relationship with the type system, there is a clear distinction between these two: the metadata describes physical shape of the type (e.g. what is the base class of the type; or what fields does it have), but the type system builds higher level concepts on top of the shape (e.g. how many bytes are required to store an instance of the type at runtime; what interfaces does the type implement, including the inherited ones).

 The type system provides access to most of the underlying metadata, but abstracts the way it was obtained.
-This allows types and members that are backed by metadata in other formats, or in no physical format at all (such as methods on array types), to be representable within the same type system context.
+This allows types and members that are backed by metadata in other formats, or not backed at all, to be representable within the same type system context.

 Type system class hierarchy